GustavoKatel/Taskfile/README.md

 ### Collaboration

 The Taskfile format is something I’d love to see become more widespread and it’d be awesome if we could all come together on a standard of sorts.
 Things like simple syntax highlighting extensions or best practices guide would be awesome to formalise.

+### Contribution note:

+This is a slight modified version of [https://github.com/adriancooney/Taskfile](https://github.com/adriancooney/Taskfile).
+Thanks for the idea!